Who we are

 Kim Crewe leads our team.
-An experienced divorce coach, family consultant, relationship counsellor and therapist, Kim is an accredited member of the British Association for Counselling and Psychotherapy, and an affiliate member of Resolution.
+An experienced divorce coach, family consultant, financial coach, relationship counsellor and therapist, Kim is an affiliate member of Resolution and has been trained and certified as a financial coach by Wise Monkey Financial Coaching, she is also an accredited member of the British Association for Counselling and Psychotherapy.

 Kim’s work is mainly in the separation and divorce field.
 As well as working with adults she has worked as a Counsellor in a school, so she has a good understanding of the needs of young people when families break up.